When you donate to CCHS where does that money go?

 Food, medicine, vaccines, and other needs

-We are so lucky to be sponsored by Science Diet, so we just have to pay for shipping (about $7 per bag) and we are able to keep our animals on a consistent type of food.
-It is so much better for their tummies to not have to just eat whatever food we get.
+We are so lucky to be sponsored by Science Diet for our dog food, so we just have to pay for shipping (about $7 per bag) and we are able to keep our dogs on a consistent type of food.
+The majority of our dogs eat Science Diet, though we often have a couple on other food due to allergies or other medical needs.
+Our cats eat Purina Gentle, as it seems to be easier on their tummies.
+It is so much better for all their tummies to not have to just eat whatever food we get.
 That being said we sometimes get picky eaters, so dry food donations are still appreciated!
 It also allows us to give food to members of the community in need.
 We do still need to buy wet food from time to time for those picky eaters and to help hide medicine or help an animal gain weight.
 Pill pockets can also be a lifesaver with dogs who don’t want to take their meds.
 (Our picky dogs like all flavors except hickory).

 We give all our animals combo vaccines and our cats rabies vaccines.
 (Dogs have to be given their rabies vaccination by a vet, because it is legally required in Michigan).
 We also give our animals dewormer and flea and tick treatment.